To understand the material in this lesson, you need to have an understanding of HTTP and HTTP API.

 console.log(url.href); // => http://www.example.com/d%C3%A9monstration.html

-What's really nice is that fetch
+What's nice is that fetch

-is able to work with the URL
+can work with the URL

 object directly: